Skip to content

 TextĀ SkipBy default, the numeric scale values match the positions of the major tickmarks, but this option allows us to skip some major tickmarks if these are not meant to match.

-MidĀ TickIf enabled, the mid tickmark will be longer than the other minor tickmarks to standout.
+MidĀ TickEnables the mid tickmark between major tickmarks.
+The mid tick will be longer than the other minor tickmarks to standout.

 TickĀ CapsIf enabled, the major tickmarks will have wide head caps to make them standout.